-This timetable is indicative; the definitive timetable will be agreed by the Trust and the appointee and subject to regular review with an aim to support appointees to continue to develop their sub-specialty interests.
+This timetable is indicative; the definitive timetable will be agreed by the Trust and the appointee and subject to regular review

-JOB REQUIRE MENTS ESSENTIAL DESIRABLE Qualifications FRCA or equivalent.
-Entry on the GMC Specialist Register in Anaesthesia or eligible for entry within 6 months of the date of interview Appropriate training and experience in Pain Medicine FFPMRCA or equivalent MD, PhD or other postgraduate qualification (PGCert, PGDip, MSc) ALS/EPLS/ATLS instructor or equivalent Aptitudes Good communicator.
-Capable of working in a multi- disciplinary team.
+Person Specification JOB REQUIRE MENTS ESSENTIAL DESIRABLE Qualifications FRCA or equivalent.
+Entry on the GMC Specialist Register in Anaesthesia or eligible for entry within 6 months of the date of interview Evidence of Higher training in anaesthesia Major General Surgery.
+MD, PhD or other postgraduate qualification (PGCert, PGDip, MSc) ALS/EPLS/ATLS instructor or equivalent Aptitudes Good communicator.
+Capable of working in a multidisciplinary team.
 Enthusiasm for service development and teaching Prepared to work in shared office space.
-Experience • Applicants who are Nationals from another European country or elsewhere overseas would have to show equivalence to the 5 years training period in the National Health Service required for the specialty Post CCT experience in Anaesthesia for Major General surgery.
+Experience Applicants who are Nationals from another European country or elsewhere overseas would have to show equivalence to the 5 years training period in the National Health Service required for the specialty Post CCT experience in Anaesthesia for Major General surgery.
 Interests Commitment to continue to develop an appropriate specialist interest.
 Evidence of interest in education and training.
 Evidence of engagement with research and audit.
 Publications in peer reviewed journals PGCert in Medical Education or equivalent.
 Up to date GCP training.
 Circumstances Flexible outlook on working hours.
 Must live within a 15-mile radius of the base Trust or 30 minutes travelling time.
 Full Driving License.
 Full registration with GMC including licence to practice.